adetokunbo/challengehub.app/_posts/2019-08-12-first-two-classes.md

 There are usually 6 to 10 challenges per stint.
 The first stint will contain fewer challenges than later stints because there is less time for discussion in the first class.

-In this model, prior to the start of the course a teacher prepares stints for the first two classes, with each timed to be released (made visible to the students) at the beginning of each class.
+Prior to the start of the course a teacher prepares stints for the first two classes, with each timed to be released (made visible to the students) at the beginning of each class.
-The first stint will simply contain challenges but second stint will typically also include automatic pairing of students to enable high-quality peer instruction (students teaching students).
+The first stint will simply contain challenges but second stint will typically also include automatic pairing of students.
+This "pairing" facilitates *peer instruction*, whereby students are placed in small teams of two or three and learn by teaching each other.

 ### Class 1